-When you’re working with a solvent such as alcohol, the alcohol is interacting with the herbs and drawing out the things inside.
+When you’re working with a solvent such as alcohol for tinctures, the alcohol is interacting with the herbs and drawing out the things inside.
 Therefore, the more area you can have where these interactions can take place, the more it will happen.
 For this reason, you want to expose more of the surface area of your herbs.

 Depending on the herb you may not need to do much work here.
 Pine pollen is already very granular, so mission accomplished, though it makes Step 5 much tougher.
 For things like roots and mushrooms, this step is crucial.